armadillo-field-testing/github-api-test/README.md

 $ ./target/release/github-api-test
 ```

 You should receive a JSON object in return detailing your current API call limits.
 An error will be returned if something went wrong.
-Piping the output through a utility like 'jq' can be helpful.
-See: https://github.com/stedolan/jq .

 # Built With